emgong/double-takes/app/posts/2017-02-11-test-contexts.md

 ## Summary

 By defining contexts around this test, we allow the test to focus on the things that control the flow through this method.
-We aren’t distracted by noise, and it’s easy to see what is in charge of the logical branching through the method.
-We're able to use the Arrange/Act/Assert pattern for the test with a lot of clarity around what’s being tested, and how this method functions.
-The contexts also work as great documentation.
+We aren’t distracted by noise, making it easy to see what is in charge of the logical branching through the method.
+We're able to use the Arrange/Act/Assert pattern for the test with a lot of clarity around what’s being tested.
+The contexts also work as great documentation to show how this method functions.

 ## Additional Notes

-### To make this work in `C#`

-Create a class for a test context, and refine it with a nested subclass.
+This technique works in C# and Java by creating a nested subclass to the parent context.
+Inheritance rules ensure that parent constructors are invoked before the current context's constructor.
+This allows a context to further refine what was defined by a parent.
+See examples [here][example-repo].

+**Details in C#**

 Be sure to declare the nested subclass as `public`, and each constructor as `public`.
-C#'s inheritance rules allow `private` fields to be accessed by nested classes, so use this to your advantage.
-A parent's accessible no-args constructor will be called before a subclass's, this allows a context to further refine what was previously defined by a parent.
-See the examples [here][example-repo].
+C#'s inheritance rules allow `private` fields to be accessed by nested classes.

-### To make this work in `Java`

-Create a class for a test context, and refine it with a nested subclass.
+**Details in Java**

 Be sure to declare the nested subclass as `public static` and each constructor as `public`.
-Java's inheritance rules allow protected fields to be accessed by subclasses, so use this to your advantage.
-Each constructor will act to refine the current context, and will be executed after it's parents.
-The constructor acts similarly a typical `@Before` method in JUnit, but adds one important thing.
-A parent's accessible no-args constructor will be called before a subclass's, this allows a context to further refine what was defined by a parent.
-See the examples [here][example-repo].
+Java's inheritance rules allow `protected` fields to be accessed by subclasses.
+The constructor acts similarly a typical `@Before` method in JUnit while allowing the inheritance rules to work as described above.

 ### Spec Frameworks